IBM/node-i18n-utilities/README.md

 msgs.properties:
 ```
-hello=Hello!
+hello = Hello!
 ```

 msgs_fr.properties:
 ```
-hello=Bonjour!
+hello = Bonjour!
 ```

 The app will respond in English or in French depending on the language preference specified in the request via the `Accept-Language` header, which browsers will send based on their language settings.

 #### Strings with arguments

 Sometimes you need to produce a translated string that has a value substituted into it, e.g. _"Are you sure you want to delete the project Foo?"_ Here _Foo_ is the name of the project.
-You should not make assumptions about where a word appears in a sentence, e.g. don't just concatenate msgs.get('confirm.delete') + projectName, because in other languages the sentence structure is different.
+You should not make assumptions about where a word appears in a sentence, e.g. don't just concatenate `msgs.get('confirm.delete') + projectName`, because in other languages the sentence structure is different.
 Instead, you should inject variables into the string:

 msgs.properties:
 ```
-confirm.delete=Are you sure you want to delete the project {0}?
+confirm.delete = Are you sure you want to delete the project {0}?
 ```

 This way the translator will move the variable to the right location for that language.
 You can then provide an array of values to inject into a string: